 Would people be more likely to spend a second round of stimulus checks?
 My guess is that more people probably would spend it.
 The fact that they’ve already used one payment to pay off debt or save means that a lot of people will feel like they “deserve” to spend their second check.
 I think you would see much higher numbers of people actually spending their stimulus checks the second time around.

 Is it a good idea to continue doling out checks until the economy picks back up?
-Or would it be better to just let the market correct itself, even if it means a bit of pain in the short term?
+Or have we already spent more than we can afford at 2.2 trillion dollars for the latest stimulus package?
 I’d love to hear your feedback on the topic.

-If a second stimulus package does materialize this fall, what will you do with your check?
+If a second stimulus package does materialize in the next few months, what will you do with your check?
 Will you:

 - Spend it (like they want you to)?